maptiler/manual/usage.rst

 Choose bands from multiple channels for RGBA color model
 ----------

 MapTiler Engine allows to choose bands for RGB(A) color model from multiple map channels.
 The example is aerial images such as `Sentinel 2 sources <https://sentinel.esa.int/web/sentinel/user-guides/sentinel-2-msi/resolutions/spatial>`_, which contains multiple spectral bands (channels) with different bandwidth, like Near Infra-Red, vegetation, cloud detection, etc. Only three classical bands are used for rendering via MapTiler Engine - RGB, Red Green and Blue bands, to construct True Color Images.
+This is **file options**, need to be specified AFTER the name of the input file.

 `-b [red] -b [green] -b [blue] -b [alpha]`
  Select an input band for the processing color model RGBA.
 The last part `-b [alpha]` is optional to select Alpha channel.
 Bands are numbered from 1.
 This allows to reorder source bands.